Piano Concerto No. 1 (Tchaikovsky): Publication of original version and subsequent revisions

 In 1875, Tchaikovsky published the work in its original form, but in 1876 he happily accepted advice on improving the piano writing from German pianist Edward Dannreuther, who had given the London premiere of the work, and from Russian pianist Alexander Siloti several years later.
 The solid chords played by the soloist at the opening of the concerto may in fact have been Siloti's idea, as they appear in the first (1875) edition as rolled chords, somewhat extended by the addition of one or sometimes two notes which made them more inconvenient to play but without significantly altering the sound of the passage.
 Various other slight simplifications were also incorporated into the published 1879 version.
 Further small revisions were undertaken for a new edition published in 1890.

 The American pianist Malcolm Frager unearthed and performed the original version of the concerto.

 In 2015, Kirill Gerstein made the world premiere recording of the 1879 version.
 It received an ECHO Klassik award in the Concerto Recording of the Year category.
 Based on Tchaikovsky's conducting score from his last public concert, the new critical urtext edition was published in 2015 by the Tchaikovsky Museum in Klin, tying in with Tchaikovsky's 175th anniversary and marking 140 years since the concerto's world premiere in Boston in 1875.
 For the recording, Gerstein was granted special pre-publication access to the new urtext edition.

-Anthem of Team Russia
+Anthem of the Russian Olympic Committee

 After Russia was banned from all major sporting competitions from 2021 to 2023 by the World Anti-Doping Agency as a result of a doping scandal, those cleared to compete were allowed to represent the Russian Olympic Committee or Russian Paralympic Committee at the 2020 Summer Olympics and Paralympics, and at the 2022 Winter Olympics and Paralympics.
-Instead of the national anthem of Russia, a fragment of the concerto was used as the "Anthem of Team Russia" when athletes competing under the banner were awarded a gold medal.
+Instead of the national anthem of Russia, a fragment of the concerto was used as the "Anthem of the Russian Olympic Committee" when athletes competing under the banner were awarded a gold medal.
 The introduction to the first movement had been played during the closing ceremony of the 2014 Winter Olympics in Sochi, Russia, and during the final leg of the Olympic torch relay during the Opening Ceremony of the 1980 Summer Olympics in Moscow.